Constructing Span Categories From Categories Without Pullbacks: Some Categories that do not have Pullbacks

 \subsection{Some Functors that preserve Pullbacks}

 Suppose that $\C$ is a locally small category and that $X$ is an object in $\C$.
-Denote by $\Hom(X,-)$ the hom functor that maps an object $Y$ in $\C$ to the set $\Hom(X,Y)$.
-A functor $\F$ with is said to be \emph{representable} if there is an object $B$ in $\C$ so that $\F$ is naturally isomorphic to $\Hom(B,-)$.
+Denote by $\Hom(X,-)$ the \emph{hom functor} from $\C$ to $\Set$.
+A functor $\F$ that takes $\C$ to $\Set$ is \emph{representable} if there is an object $B$ in $\C$ so that $\F$ is naturally isomorphic to $\Hom(B,-)$.

 The categories $\Dif$, $\Top$, and $\Set$ are locally small and there are forgetful functors, each to be ambiguously denoted by $\F$, from $\Dif$ to $\Top$ and from $\Top$ to $\Set$ given by The morphisms in $\Dif$ and $\Top$ are entirely determined by their action on the underlying sets and so the forgetful functor in each case maps a given source category to a subcategory of the target category.
 The functor obtained by composing the above forgetful functors is the forgetful functor, denoted again by $\F$, from $\Dif$ to $\Set$.